rajveermalviya/unifrost/README.md

 ## Future Goals:

 - Standalone server that can be configured by yaml, while also staying modular.
-- Making it horizontally scalabe using Redis as state backend.
+- Making it horizontally scalabe using [raft](https://raft.github.io/) consensus algorithm.
 - Creating a website for documentation & overview, and some examples.
 - Become a [CNCF](https://cncf.io) project (...maybe).